'Operational disaster' at OR Tambo leads to passengers arriving at local destinations without luggage

 “Affected parties have raised questions regarding compensation, especially considering the scale of the inconvenience and financial losses,” he said.

-“Discussions are underway Acsa to address these concerns and find an equitable solution for all involved."
+“Discussions are under way with Acsa to address these concerns and find an equitable solution for all involved."

 Updates on the situation, including information about compensation and the ongoing efforts to manage the aftermath of the disruption, will be provided as they become available.